How to Write Effective Use Cases?

 Resize wireframe

-8. Make use of the wireframe tools listed in the diagram toolbar to create a wireframe like this:
+8. Use the wireframe tools listed in the diagram toolbar to create a wireframe like this:

 Wireframe created